This is how much you lose every time your App Crashes!

 Poor reviews and ratings hamper the brand.
 Monetary losses from lost transactions and users [App download ad] are painful.

-Let’s analyse the monetary impact of app crashes:
+Let’s analyze the monetary impact of app crashes:

 1. Poor ratings and reviews

 Bad reviews can result in the most prominent indirect loss of revenue.
-Negative experiences effect branding goals.
+Negative experiences affect branding goals.

-It can also effect app installs and SEO rankings and a lot is spent to maintain the same.
+It can also affect app installs and SEO rankings and a lot is spent to maintain the same.
 If not controlled, it can inflate marketing expenses.

 To improve rating and reviews Beta testing should be done.